Real-life experiences with scholarships for Hispanic students

-When asked about his educational experience, Ortiz shared, “It’s been a challenging journey, and along the way, I’ve struggled with imposter syndrome.
-I’ve always been in survival mode, and my classmates often have an entirely different perspective that I haven’t experienced before.
-But my professors always remind me that I belong, and that my institutions didn’t accept me without reason.
-For future Hispanic students, just remember to be confident.
-It can be challenging to find that within yourself, but know that there are people rooting for you.”
+When asked about his college experience, Ortiz says, “It was a challenging journey.
+I struggled with imposter syndrome, and I was always in survival mode.
+My classmates often had entirely different perspectives than I did, but my professors always reminded me that I belonged and that my institutions accepted me for a reason.”
+Ortiz urges future Hispanic students to be confident and know that others are rooting for them.

-Mariana Montoya’s parents came to the U.S. with nothing, looking for a better life for themselves and their future children.
-She is on track to graduate with a degree in journalism from California State University, Northridge in 2022.
-She believes that her Hispanic heritage and community played a large role in her path to and through college.
-She shared, “I grew up in this amazing neighborhood with people who were very influential in my life.
-Every single day, the matriarchs of our community would encourage me to do something that they didn’t have the chance to do – and education was naturally a part of that.
+Mariana Montoya’s parents came to the U.S. with very little, looking for a better life for themselves and their future children.
+She received a degree in journalism from California State University, Northridge in 2022, and she believes that her Hispanic heritage and community played a large role in her college journey.
+“I grew up in this amazing neighborhood with people who were very influential in my life,” says Montoya.
+“Every single day, the matriarchs would encourage me to do something that they didn’t have the chance to do — and education was naturally a part of that.
 For me, going to college felt like a way to give a voice to the community of people who came here to give me a better life.”

 Advice for Hispanic students exploring postsecondary education